AhmadZ1/Key-Value-DataBase/README.md

 You can delete the database that you are working on by using my_db.delete_database() method.

 You can use this database to store many things, like my_db.add_key("username", ["password", "email", "location", "id"]) or many other uses.

+pip command to download from cmd/terminal: pip install keyvalue-database==0.0.1